bloxberg-org/peer-review-app/README.md

 The `ganache/` folder has the owner `root` as this folder (docker volume, better said) is created by docker.

 If you receive mnemonic errors make sure you have the environment variable MNEMONIC is properly set.
 Also make sure

+If you receive `MODULE NOT FOUND` errors when running the development containers, remove the `node_modules` folder via `rm -rf node_modules/`.
+This is due to docker running as root and causes permission errors.
+Use this workaround temporarily.